 Water has not typically been an industry closely associated with cybersecurity threats.
-But this has changed in recent years as the sector has become increasingly automated, with the rapid adoption and use of digital environments.
+But this has changed in recent years as the sector has become increasingly automated and targeted by bad actors, making cybersecurity for water utilities an urgent priority.

 As information technology (IT), operational technology (OT) and Internet of Things (IoT) become digitized and connected, hackers have become more aware of the valuable data to be extracted from critical infrastructure, and how vulnerable they may be.
 While digital connectivity in utilities has increased, security mindsets have not kept pace.
 This is a worrying trend – as water becomes more connected, threats from hackers, ransomware, and non-state actors will continue to grow in intensity and severity.
 OT and IoT networks are kept secure in a different and often more challenge way to IT, where most security focus is directed.

 As a provider of a critical service, the effects of a cyberattack on a water utility have the potential to cause major damage to the communities they service.

 In its digital transformation period, the water utilities sector must consider cybersecurity, or risk financial losses, data leaks, and even the tap being switched off.

 The water and wastewater sector is worth close to $500B but had not been a monetizable target for hackers until recently.
 There was little automation or need for remote systems access, and beyond physically shutting down the machinery there was limited value for hackers.

 Technological advancements in recent years have massively boosted productivity in the water sector.
 Remote access has enabled those with specialist skills to connect from anywhere in the world to drive innovative ideas or trouble-shoot complex problems.
 Automation and IoT are now core parts of modern critical infrastructure structures.